5 Reasons to Quit Your Job and Live Abroad

 1. You can leave the politics and taxes of your country behind.

 I was never big on politics to begin with, but the mind games and reoccurring governmental issues of your home land tend to weigh everyone down even those with a keen interest.
-I admit it’s an integral part of life, but now that I’m not living in my own country, aside from twitter, I am free from having to concern myself with it daily.
+I admit, budgeting software and tax calculators are an integral part of life, but now that I’m not living in my own country, aside from twitter, I am free from having to concern myself with it daily.
 Escaping paying taxes in your own country is like a second holiday and a break for your wallet.
 Take this time to enjoy the financial freedom.

 2. You can learn another language.